visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 - Each asset should have one, unique H1.
 Where the asset has multiple URLs, each URL should have one, unique H1.

+-	Headings should be hierarchical, for example using H2/H3 in order, and be descriptive, concise and front-loaded where possible.

 - Creating subdomains, microsites and eBooks should be avoided unless there is a valid reason not to place the asset on an existing VisitScotland property.

-- Hreflang tags should be included in the <head> section of pages if the asset is translated.
+- Hreflang tags should be included in the &lt;head&gt; section of pages if the asset is translated.

-- All images should have alt text.
+- Meaningful images should have alt text.
+Do not use alt text on descriptive images.

 - Image file size should be reduced as much as possible to protect page speed.

 - Filenames for images should be meaningful, descriptive and clear.

 - All assets should link to other relevant VisitScotland content to aid discoverability for users and search engines.
+Vague anchor text such as ‘click here’ should be avoided.

 - Ensure use of JavaScript is SEO friendly.
 Testing should be carried out to ensure that the asset can be crawled, rendered and indexed by search engines.

 - All assets should be built mobile first and should be responsive.

-- Each page should have open graph mark-up included in the <head> section of the html for social sharing.
+- Each page should have open graph mark-up included in the &lt;head&gt; section of the html for social sharing.

 - Assets placed on either visitscotland.com or visitscotland.org properties, should not use a trailing slash in the URL(s)

 - URLs should be easy to read for users.
 Shorter URLs are preferable.

+-	Where relevant, use structured data correctly to help search engines understand page content

 ### Quality Assurance